Cheaper by the Dozen 2: Critical response

-Review aggregator website Rotten Tomatoes reported that 6% of 93 reviews of the film were positive, with an average rating of 3.9/10.
-The site's critics consensus reads: "A sequel to a remake, Cheaper 2 wastes its solid cast in scenes of over-the-top, predictable humor."
-On Metacritic, it has a weighted average score of 34 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, the same grade as the first film.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, the same grade as the first film.

 Chicago Sun-Times critic Roger Ebert, gave the film one of its rare positive reviews, awarding it 3 out of 4 stars and stating "As I watched this sequel, a certain good feeling began to make itself known.
 Yes, the movie is unnecessary.
 However, it is unnecessary at a higher level of warmth and humor than the recent remake Yours, Mine, and Ours."
-Ebert also highly praised Alyson Stoner's performance, favorably comparing the then-twelve year old actress to Reese Witherspoon.
+Ebert also highly praised Alyson Stoner's performance, favorably comparing the then-twelve-year-old actress to Reese Witherspoon.

 Calling the overall film "bland", Varietys Justin Chang agreed with Ebert on Stoner, calling her "an endearingly vulnerable standout" and deeming her subplot to be "the most engaging" in it.
-Chang was also kind to Steve Martin, Bonnie Hunt and Eugene Levy, deeming the veteran actors did the best with what was given to them.
+Chang was also kind to Steve Martin, Bonnie Hunt, and Eugene Levy, deeming the veteran actors did the best with what was given to them.
 Marrit Ingman of the Austin Chronicle conceded that it had a good message, and agreed that Hunt was "marvelous and down-to-earth" but ultimately felt that "the rest of the movie is as funny as mildew", found that "the product placement is particularly egregious" and thought that Hilary Duff looked "as tanned and raw as buffalo jerky".
 Andrea Gronvall was also horrified by Duff's appearance while writing for the Chicago Reader, calling her "haggard" and "flat-out scary", and overall felt that there was "a discernible lack of enthusiasm from almost everyone involved", however singling out Carmen Electra for being "the most winning performer of the bunch".

-The film received two Razzie Award nominations including Worst Actress (Hilary Duff) and Worst Supporting Actor (Eugene Levy).
+The film received two Razzie Award nominations, including Worst Actress (Hilary Duff) and Worst Supporting Actor (Eugene Levy).

 Box office

 The film grossed $9,309,387 on its opening weekend, finishing in 4th place at the box office behind King Kong, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, and Fun with Dick and Jane.
 By the end of its run, Cheaper by the Dozen 2 grossed $82,571,173 domestically and $46,610,657 internationally, totaling $129,181,830 worldwide.
-It is one of only twelve feature films to be released in over 3,000 theaters and still improve on its box office performance in its second weekend, increasing 55.6% from $9,309,387 to $14,486,519.
+It is one of only twelve feature films to be released in over 3,000 theaters and still improves on its box office performance in its second weekend, increasing 55.6% from $9,309,387 to $14,486,519.